Farmer School of Business

-The Farmer School of Business (FSB) is the business school of Miami University, a public research university in Oxford, Ohio.
+The Farmer School of Business (FSB) is an American business school that is part of the Miami University, a public research university in Oxford, Ohio.
 Established in 1928, the school is named after alumnus and benefactor Richard T. Farmer, founder of Cintas.
 FSB awards undergraduate and graduate degrees across its accounting, economics, entrepreneurship, analytics, management, and marketing departments.
 The school is accredited by AACSB International.
 The FSB emphasizes experiential learning, international study, and leadership development.

 History

 Miami University's school of business administration was separated from other academic divisions in 1928 and originally located in Irvin Hall.
 It was later housed in Laws Hall, which was built in 1959 specifically for the business school and named after alumnus Samuel Laws.
 The business school was named after alumnus and benefactor Richard T. Farmer, founder of Cintas, in 1992.

 On December 10, 2004, the university's board of trustees unanimously approved a High Street site, formerly home to Reid Hall (Miami University), for the new Farmer School of Business building after considering eleven locations, including Bishop Woods, which was spared due to a 4,500-signature petition.
 The project was part of a larger construction initiative, supported by $6.7 million from alumnus William Mayhall through the Love and Honor alumni group and major donations from Richard T. Farmer and others, totaling $50 million in private contributions.
 In February 2007, the university issued $83.2 million in general receipt bonds to fund the Farmer School, campus renovations, and construction of the Voice of America campus in West Chester, Ohio.

 The Farmer School of Business building was designed by Robert A.M.
 Stern Architects and Moody Nolan, and opened in the fall of 2009.